-On the stunning island of Zante there is just as much dramatic natural scenery to take in as there are fun attractions.
+Take advantage of our cheap holidays to Zante and you'll discover there's just as much dramatic natural scenery to take in as there are fun attractions.
 As well as the usual waterparks and mini-golf, you can visit the wreck of a smuggler's ship and spot loggerhead turtles by boat.
 Choose the north of the island for quiet villages and the family-favourite resort of Tsilivi, which is full of parks and games centres.
 In the south there's a bubbly night-time spot, Laganas, as well as towns sandwiched between the beach and Mount Skopos, all in easy reach of capital Zante Town.

-Full of mountains, olive groves and seas of pine trees, the scenery on Zante is spectacular.
+Full of mountains, olive groves and seas of pine trees, the scenery on any Greek island holiday is sure to be spectacular.
 And that's before we even look at the beaches.

 From the coastal towns of Argassi and Kalamaki you can explore Mount Skopos and hike to the top to visit the monastery of Oanagia Skopiotissa.
 Horse riding is a very popular pastime in Zante and at Nana's Horse Riding Centre in Kalamaki you can get out into the countryside on horseback or trek along the five-kilometre beach all the way to Laganas.

 Another horsey treat is hiring a horse-drawn carriage to take you around laid-back Alykanas in the northeast.

 The beaches around the island are renowned for their white sand and blue waters.
 But one such stretch -- Xigia Beach -- attracts visitors for another reason, too.
 Coming from one of the caves is a stream of sulphur -- supposed to have healing properties -- so you can plunge into the water for soothed skin.